tristanoneil/yabeda-prometheus/README.md

 ## One more?
 Why not X?

- - https://github.com/discourse/prometheus_exporter – built on assumption that various processes (web, jobs, etc) are able to communicate between them on single machine.
-But in containerized environments all your processes on different “machines”!
  - https://github.com/getqujing/prome – actually inspired this all these gems but seems abandoned and lacks extensibility.

 ## Installation